polkafoundry/polkadocs/docs/concept/README.md

 <img src='./architect2.png'>
 <br/>
 <br/>
-<center>Figure 2: Smart contract deployment</center>
+<center><i>Figure 2: Smart contract deployment</i></center>

 ### EXECUTION
 After deployment, you can send messages to the smart contract (that is, call the contract’s functions).
 There are basically 2 types of contract functions: ones that do not change state and ones that do.
-Calls that change state must be sent as transactions that require consensus on the network and thus cost some gas Calls that do not change state is gas-free and can return instantly.
+Calls that change state must be sent as transactions which require consensus on the network and thus cost some gas.
+Calls that do not change state is gas-free and can return instantly.

 The following diagram shows the flow of a contract call that changes state.

 <img src='./architect3.png'>
 <br/>
 <br/>
-<center>Figure 3: Smart contract execution</center>
+<center><i>Figure 3: Smart contract execution</i></center>

 ### CONTRACT SAFETY
 Contracts submitted by users can contain dangerous code, either unintentionally (bugs) or on purpose (exploits, hacks, vandalizing, etc.).
 Icetea blockchain performs the following measures.